Rosé (singer): Puma

 In June 2024, Rosé was announced to be a global ambassador for Puma, supporting its "Redesign the Classics" program.
 In November, she and Dua Lipa headlined the brand's Puma Speedcat campaign.
 Collaborating with Puma, Rosé released a Rosie-themed capsule in August 2025; the collection featured a range of 10 pieces inspired by her personal wardrobe staples, including a sporty mesh top, a black miniskirt, and two new Speedcat Premium and Speedcat Ballet sneaker variants.
+The following year, she fronted the brand's H-Street sneaker and Speedcat Etoile campaigns.

+Levi's

+In February 2026, Rosé was announced as a global ambassador for Levi's, appearing in its "Behind Every Original" ad campaign at the 2026 Super Bowl.
+She later co-starred in the brand's "Keep It Loose" campaign in August.
+The following month, she collaborated with Levi's to release a customizable limited edition collection centered on the brand's Trucker Jacket and Loose Boot Jeans.

 Other endorsements

 In 2018, Rosé and fellow Blackpink member Jisoo were selected as endorsement models for the Korean cosmetics brand Kiss Me.
 In October 2019, Rosé was announced as a promotional model for the Perfect World Entertainment's MMORPG Perfect World Mobile.
 In August 2021, she became a model for Korean unisex casual brand 5252 BY OIOI and contemporary brand OIOICOLLECTION.
 In December 2021, she announced her collaboration with the meditation and sleep app Calm, featuring her own bedtime story titled "Grounded With Rosé".
 In February 2022, alongside actor Yeo Jin-goo, Rosé was selected as one of the models for Korean retail store Homeplus for the brand's 25th anniversary promotions.
 In August 2022, Rosé became the global ambassador for skincare brand Sulwhasoo and starred in its #SulwhasooRebloom campaign.
 In January 2025, Rosé starred in the 2025 Valentine's Day campaign of American shapewear brand Skims.